Hebridean Islands

 Visitors can take a short foot passenger ferry to tour the abbey and graveyard and view the fascinating collection of carved crosses and stones, which, along with reproductions of illuminated manuscripts, are thoughtfully displayed and interpreted throughout the church and the grounds.

-Years of waves crashing against these columns created the magnificent Fingal’s Cave, which inspired Felix Mendelssohn to write his famous overture The Hebrides.
-Famous visitors have included Queen Victoria, Robert Louis Stevenson and John Keats; who all fell under the island’s spell.
+Years of waves crashing against these columns created the magnificent Fingal’s cave, which inspired Felix Mendelssohn to write his famous overture, The Hebrides.
+Famous visitors included Queen Victoria, Robert Louis Stevenson, and John Keats, all of whom fell under the island’s spell.
 The island came into the care of the National Trust for Scotland in 1986 and was designated a National Nature Reserve in 2001.

 MULL